bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

 # Digital registration of an asset on BigchainDB

 Now, let's assume that Alice is extremely lucky and gets to acquire the famous painting "Las Meninas" by the Spanish painter Diego Velázquez at a fantastic price during an auction held by the Spanish museum "museo nacional del prado".
 Now, she wants to ensure that she can digitally certify that she is the owner of this painting.
 For this reason, she wants to register the painting as an asset on BigchainDB to have an immutable claim.
 This corresponds to a CREATE transaction in BigchainDB.
 Using her key pair, Alice can create an asset on BigchainDB.
 In our case, the asset will represent an object in real life, namely the painting "Las Meninas".
-This asset will live in BigchainDB forever and there is no possibility to delete.
+This asset will live in BigchainDB forever and there is no possibility to delete it.

 The first step required is the definition of the asset field that represents the painting.
 This field contains the data about the asset that is immutable.
 It has a JSON format: